Living with Your Old House: an online course

 - Exploring your Home’s History: a beginner’s guide

 - The Legal Framework and Working with Professionals

 - New Design for Old Houses: extension and adaptation

 The live online Q&A panel will be chaired by Roger Hunt, author and journalist.
 Roger is co-author of the SPAB publications Old House Handbook, Old House Eco Handbook and New Design for Old Buildings.
 Roger will also present three pre-recorded lectures.
 Other speakers include Ellen Leslie, heritage consultant and historian, Phillipa McDonnell, architectural paint researcher and conservator for Lincoln Conservation, and Christina Emerson, SPAB Head of Casework.
-Phillipa and Christina will join Roger for the live Q&A panel, together with a SPAB technical advisor.
+Phillipa and Christina will join Roger for the live Q&A panel, together with SPAB technical advisor Mary Henn.

 The pre-recorded presentations will be available to view on demand from early October until the end of November.
 Course delegates are encouraged to view all the presentations before the live Q&A panel session (13 November 2021) and to send their questions in advance to the speakers (information on how to do this will be sent to delegates with the pre-recorded access links).
 The live Q&A panel session will also be recorded.

 IT requirements: Please note that this is an online course and will be held via a webinar platform (Zoom).
 To participate, all you need is an internet connection and a laptop, computer or phone with the ability to play video and audio.

 Accessibility: please contact the SPAB before booking to discuss any special access requirements.

 Booking Terms & Conditions